 Our bearings are sealed with a water-resistant grease inside.
 Use of cleaners such as WD40 can dissolve the grease and reduce the life of the bearing.
 Use caution when cleaning your skis or wheels.

 Rotating your roller skis from left side to right side and vice-versa will help the wheels to wear evenly.
+If you cannot rotate your skis, rotate your wheels every few months.

 Speed reducers and brakes